 I kept him home for six months because his decreased immunity demanded that he stayed in a dust-free and hygienic environment.
 The most common side effects include nausea, itching, and loss of appetite.
 After continued chemotherapy, his sonography reports showed that the cancer cells in his liver had considerably gone down, and the doctors said that he did not need any more chemo.
 Though he was feeling better for a month or so, he never said that he was free of his pain.

 He experienced unbearable pain after a month and collapsed when the ambulance came home to take him.
 Thankfully, the ambulance had doctors and nurses who revived him and got him back to consciousness.
-The liver sonography showed 12 cm of cancer cells that had perforated and affected his hemoglobin.
-Consequently, the hemoglobin count had gone down to 4, and he was admitted into the hospital again.
+The liver sonography showed 12 cm of cancer cells that had perforated and affected his haemoglobin.
+Consequently, the haemoglobin count had gone down to 4, and he was admitted into the hospital again.

 In less than two months, he had gone through so much.
 During and after chemo, he had limited food intake and relied on saline, glucose, and likewise.
 Soon, the doctors gave up and told me to take him home.
 I was worried if I would be able to find his vein for the saline each day.
 When I discussed the idea of using his central chest vein for the insertion, they suggested an alternative, and I got him home.